$f$-algebra products on AL and AM-spaces: AL and AM-spaces with a unique -algebra f-algebra product

 \section{AL and AM-spaces with a unique \texorpdfstring{$f$-algebra}{f-algebra} product}

-We have first characterized all the \falg\ products on AM-spaces, and then studied a particular product (the AM-algebra product).
+We have first described all the \falg\ products on AM-spaces, and then studied a particular product (the AM-algebra product).
 The existence of this product was characterized by the fact that the space $W_X$ was maximal.
 We now turn our heads and look at the other end.
 Can $W_X$ be minimal?
 In other words: can an AM-space admit a single \falg\ structure?
 (Namely, the one given by the zero product.)
 The following result answers this question in a broader context.
-Recall that a Banach lattice $X$ is said to have \emph{trivial center} if $\dim X> 1$ and $\mathcal{Z}(X)$ consists only of the scalar multiples of the identity.
+Recall that a Banach lattice $X$ is said to have \emph{trivial centre} if $\mathcal{Z}(X)$ consists only of the scalar multiples of the identity.

-\begin{prop} A Banach lattice with trivial center has a unique \falg\ product. \end{prop} \begin{proof} Let $X$ be a Banach lattice with trivial center.
-Let $P$ be an \falg\ product on $X$.
-For every $x \in X_+$, $P(x,-)$ is an orthomorphism, and therefore a central operator (see \cite[Theorem 3.29]{abramovich_aliprantis2002}).
-Since the center is trivial, there exists a scalar $\lambda (x)\in \R_+$ such that $P(x,-)=\lambda (x)I$.
+\begin{prop} A Banach lattice with trivial centre and dimension greater than $1$ has a unique \falg\ product. \end{prop} \begin{proof} Let $X$ be a Banach lattice with trivial centre, and let $P$ be an \falg\ product on $X$.
+We are going to show that if $P$ is not the trivial product, then $X$ must be one-dimensional.
+For every $x \in X_+$, $P(x,.)$ is an orthomorphism, and therefore a central operator \cite[Theorem 3.29]{abramovich_aliprantis2002}.
+Since the centre is trivial, there exists a scalar $\lambda (x)\in \R_+$ such that $P(x,.)=\lambda (x)I$.
 The annihilator of $P$, defined as the set